 You can hand them out directly, making sure you have the appropriate permission or pay a professional Leaflet distribution company.

 This can be an effective way to draw people in from a busy street, or to boost visibility in another area – farther away but with high footfall.

 Alternatively, you could send them out to customers.
 You have a few choices:

 Check with your local council to see if you need a licence to distribute free Leaflets, as this can vary from city to city.

 Enter your postcode into the Government’s website for an accurate picture of your local area’s regulations.

-You may need to obtain a licence that covers handing out leaflets in the street.
+You may need to obtain a licence that covers distributing Flyers in the street.
 However, if you’re posting through letterboxes or leaving them in a building for people to pick up, you don’t need permission to do so, unless these premises are private.
-Learn how to distribute flyers and leaflets

-You can take a proactive role in creating your own leaflets by submitting your designs to us using Photoshop or InDesign.
+You can take a proactive role in creating your own Leaflets by submitting high-quality designs to us using Photoshop or InDesign.

-If you aren’t experienced with design software, you can use our free “create your own” tool online, selecting from a wide range of attractive designs and inputting your own info and imagery.
+If you aren’t experienced with design software, you can use our free online Leaflet maker online, selecting from a wide range of eye-catching designs and inputting your own info and imagery.